 - Think whether you would say the same thing in a job interview.
 (If the answer is yes because you don’t care, be prepared to lose the job opportunity.)

 - Ask yourself if you really need to share it at all or are you just mad right then?
 We suffer from over sharing, thinking that we need to be vindicated by the likes and shares of our polarizing content.

-Can we expect more polarizing times in the future?
+Can you avoid polarizing your LinkedIn profile in the future?